WHAT IS THE

 EAA RESERVOIR?

-The Everglades Agricultural Area (EAA) Reservoir is the only project that will reconnect Lake Okeechobee to Florida Bay, thereby allowing freshwater to flow south as nature intended.
+The Everglades Agricultural Area (EAA) Reservoir is the only project that will reconnect Lake Okeechobee to Florida Bay, thereby allowing clean freshwater to flow south as nature intended.

 NEWS COVERAGE